chef-boneyard/chef-rfc/new/governance_policy.md

 Throughout the project:  anyone should be able to participate and contribute.
 All bugs and tasks will be tracked in a public tracker and all of the source code and all of the tools needed to build it will be available under an open license permitting unrestricted use

-Open technical meritocracy: technical merit over pride of authorship.
+Open technical value: technical value over pride of authorship.
 Code is contributed for the express purpose of advancing technologies relevant to the project, effectively separating technology advancement from individual or commercial intent.

 Open design: Roadmaps are discussed in the open, and design receives input from all contributors and maintainers

 Influence through contribution: organizations and individuals gain influence over the project through contribution.

-IP Cleanliness: Steps are taken to ensure that all incoming code is legally contributed (CLAs terms-of-use etc.), that use of approved third party libraries does not create incompatible dependencies
+IP Cleanliness: Steps are taken to ensure that all incoming code is legally contributed (CLAs, terms-of-use, etc.), that use of approved third party libraries does not create incompatible dependencies

 Open Licensing: code should be licensed using approved, standard, open-source licenses.
 (Chef is currently licensed under Apache 2.0).